tooflytrey/otp-bot-new-version/README.md

 Just send command: "/dial" to start grabbing yout OTP.

+#THIS SORCE CODE IS FREE AND FOR EDUCATION PURPOSE ONLY.

 For Step-By-Step Installation Process Join My Discord Server.
 And For more advanced Discord and Telegram Bots.